America the Beautiful quarters

-The America the Beautiful quarters (sometimes abbreviated ATB quarters) were a series of fifty-six 25-cent pieces (quarters) issued by the United States Mint, which began in 2010 and lasted until 2021.
-The obverse (front) of all the coins depicts George Washington in a modified version of the portrait used for the original 1932 Washington quarter.
-There were five new reverse (back) designs each year (one in 2021), each commemorating a national natural or historic site such as national parks, national historic sites, or national forests – one from each state, the federal district, and each territory.
+The America the Beautiful quarters (sometimes abbreviated ATB quarters) were a series of circulating commemorative quarters released by the United States Mint.
+Minted from 2010 through 2021, they featured unique designs commemorating a national natural or historic site such as national parks, national historic sites, or national forests.
+There were five new reverse designs each year (one in 2021), which included one from each U.S. state, the District of Columbia, and each territory.
+The obverse depicts George Washington in a modified version of the portrait used for the original 1932 Washington quarter.
 The program was authorized by the America's Beautiful National Parks Quarter Dollar Coin Act of 2008 (.

-Coin designs
+Designs and mintage

 Quarters were issued with reverse designs commemorating national parks and sites in the order of which that park or site was deemed a national site.
-The quarters from three states depict parks or sites that were previously portrayed on the state quarters (Grand Canyon in Arizona, Yosemite in California, and Mount Rushmore in South Dakota).
+The quarters from three states depict parks or sites that were previously portrayed on the 50 State quarters series (Grand Canyon National Park in Arizona, Yosemite National Park in California, and Mount Rushmore in South Dakota).
 While they depict the same sites, they bear new designs.

-Privy mark

-In 2020, the obverses of the quarters struck at West Point also include a privy mark.
-The privy design features the text "V75", celebrating the 75th anniversary of the end of World War II inside an outline of the Rainbow Pool at the World War II Memorial in Washington, DC.